This tutorial demonstrates how to save a file as read-only in Excel and Google Sheets.

 As a result, the user is asked to enable editing every time the file is opened.

-When you click Edit Anyway, the file can be edited.
+When you click Edit Anyway, you can work in the file.

 Protect With a Password

-You can also password-protect an Excel file in order to make it read-only.
+You can also password-protect an Excel file to make it read-only.
 In this case, a user can enter a password to edit a file or open it in read-only mode.
+There is no Edit Anyway option.

 - In the Ribbon, go to the File tab, and choose Save As.